NickGrunert/master-thesis/modules/02_algorithm.typ

     - Using the clipped values gives a base for guessing the layout of the house.
       This is theoretically not neccessary, as the input data regarding the house's layout is given and of acceptable quality, but it may be useful for further experiments, as the algorithm may be able to detect missing areas of the house, which are not covered by the input data.
     However, this step creates a hyperparameter, which may need to be adjusted for each house, as the perfect percentage of clipped values may vary between houses.
-    Using a value too high may lead to atrifacts inside the roof segments or even clipping entire surfaces together, using a value too low may lead to the algorithm not being able to detect house layout, meaning all surfaces will be filtered out, see @surface_growth.
+    Using a value too high may lead to atrifacts inside the roof segments or even clipping entire surfaces together, using a value too low may lead to the algorithm not being able to detect house layout, meaning all surfaces will be filtered out, see @section:surface_growth.

     Disregarding the visual step back, @fig:clipping shows the difference between using and not using the clipping step.
     After clipping the data, the hills stemming from the roof segments are clearly visible.